 - Encryption, either through hardware or software

-An additional popular and effective data backup system, the Network-Attached Storage (NAS) may cost anywhere from $90-$700, depending on the brand and size you choose.
+An additional popular and effective data backup system is the NAS.
+The Network Attached Storage Device.
+(NAS) may cost anywhere from $90-$700, depending on the brand and size you choose.
 Although more expensive, it’s proving to be more efficient as it offers the following features:

 - Central data library for storing, sharing, and backup that connects to multiple computers at once